 The Executive Board meets on a monthly basis and is charged with administering the functions of the County Committee.
 The Executive Board is comprised of the elected officers, state committee persons, elected officials, district leaders, and sub-committee chairs.

-Standing Committees of the Executive Board:
+Subcommittees of the Executive Board:

 - Campaign – Volunteers assist in campaign organization, canvassing, phone banking, literature preparation and distribution, etc.